 RACHEL, Nev. — I was 90 minutes north of Las Vegas, driving from the vast Mojave into the even wider expanse of the Great Basin Desert, when I was pulled over for speeding.
 The cop asked me where I was going, but he already knew the answer: Rachel, Nevada, the tiny town near area Area 51 where more than a thousand memelords, YouTubers, and extraterrestrial enthusiasts were gathering to celebrate alien lore.

-As a jokey Facebook event, “Storm Area 51, They Can’t Stop All of Us” captured the imagination of the world, with millions of users pledging to invade the highly classified military base on September 20.
-It was harder to know what the real-life gathering in Rachel would look like.
-Just days earlier, event creator Matty Roberts disavowed it as “a possible humanitarian disaster,” urging people not to go.
+As a joke Facebook event, “Storm Area 51, They Can’t Stop All of Us” captured the imagination of the world, with millions of users pledging to invade the highly classified military base on September 20.
+But it was impossible to gauge what the real-life gathering in Rachel would look like—especially because just days earlier, event creator Matty Roberts disavowed it as “a possible humanitarian disaster,” and urged people not to go.

 It was my first hint at what to expect as I neared the U.S. military’s worst-kept secret.
 By then, what had started as a gag on social media had become something much greater—a mass movement that police, local officials, and even the event’s creator seemed incapable of halting.

 In the end, no one tried to take Area 51 by force.
-Instead, the spirit of Storm Area 51 itself was seized by a motley assortment of believers, seekers, and enthusiastic teenagers who descended on a lonely stretch of desert to make their meme dreams real.
+Instead, the spirit of Storm Area 51 itself was seized by a motley assortment of believers, seekers, and extremely online teens who descended on a lonely stretch of desert to make their meme dreams real.